 Lace is a superstar when we talk about refashioning women’s clothes.
 Ribbons made out of lace are easy to incorporate, they make everything feminine, and they are versatile (if you didn’t know lace eyelashes exist).

-Choose a wide lace ribbon, sew or glue it on the sleaves (at the edges).
+Choose a wide lace trim, sew or glue it on the sleaves (at the edges).
 Turn the sweater inside out.
 Cut the fabric in the middle, be careful not to cut the lace too, close the cut edges with thread or glue them down.
 It’s easy breezy!
 Try it on the back and front also!

-10. metal embellishments
+10. Metal embellishments

 With this trick, you can add a unique and modern touch to your boring sweater.
 Grab a couple of rectangle studs with claws, and create a design on the chest of your sweater.
 Studs look good on the shoulders or other parts of your clothes.